Research

 My research interests include Comparative Politics, Political institutions, Political Behavior and European and German Politics.
 I am interested in conducting theory-based, empirical political science.
 My research focuses on studying the behavior and attitudes of citizens and political actors at different levels.
 I use a variety of methodological approaches, such as text analysis, survey, and experimental research.
 In particular, I am interested in the following topics:

-Please find below a summary of UNEQUALMAND, GROUPTA and the Manifesto Project - three externally funded research projects that I contributed to and participated in co-writing applications to the German Research Foundation (DFG).
+Please find below a summary of ongoing or finished externally funded research projects that I contributed to.
 The output of these projects and other research projects can be found on my Publications & Data and Media & Public Outreach sites.

 Unequal mandate responsiveness?
 (UNEQUALMAND)